 Kindly leave Current Image Domain field blank and other settings unchanged.

-You images should be optimised and delivered by Gumlet.
-Please feel free to reach-out to us over support chat or email (email@example.com) in case you need any further help.
+Refer the FAQ below in case you face any issues.
+Feel free to reach-out to us over support chat or email (firstname.lastname@example.org) in case you need any further help.

 Our CDN accelerates delivery of files via a global network.
 To ensure that your website is as fast as possible, we have enabled delivery of CSS and JS files over our CDN.